Year 6

 Autumn 1

-In science we have also been learning about hearts.
-We even got the chance to dissect a sheep’s heart!
-It was great to use what we have learnt to identify the different values and chambers.
+In Science we have also been learning about the circulatory system.
+We even got the chance to dissect a lamb’s heart!
+It was great to use what we have learnt to identify the different valves and chambers.

 We look forward to lots more learning next half term!